lyfofvipin/File-Server/README.md

 `result_base_dir_path` --> This is a string where File-Server store all the files and create all dictatory on the basic of `config_dir` you can update it's value if you want to use some another dictatory.

-`open_in_browser`  --> By default File-Server directly download all type of files.
-But there are some files like `.text`, `.pdf` those can directly be opened in a browser so You can set it's value to `False` if you want to open then in browser for you.
+`extension_want_to_open`  --> By default File-Server directly download all type of files.
+But there are some files like `.text`, `.pdf` those can directly be opened in a browser.
+So if the value of this variable is kept `[]` it will download the files, or you can pass a list of extensions you want to be open in browser like this `["mp4"]`.

 `create_file_structure` --> So File-Server create a similar directory structure as `config_dir` but if you don't want that to happen you can just set it's value to `False`.